MileHacker Logo

 Castle Illumination

-Heidelberger Schlossbeleuchtung: Three times a year (usually June, July, and September), the fortress is dramatically illuminated with red lights, simulating its fiery destruction, then a stunning fireworks display over the Neckar River.
+Heidelberger Schlossbeleuchtung: Three times annually (usually June, July, and September), the fortress is dramatically illuminated with red lights, simulating its fiery destruction, coming after a stunning fireworks display over the Neckar River.

 Heidelberger Herbst & Weihnachtsmarkt

-Heidelberger Herbst (late September): Lively festival combining a medieval market, arts and crafts, live music, and a wine festival.
+Heidelberger Herbst (late September): Lively festival combining a middle ages market, arts and crafts, live music, and a wine festival.
 Heidelberger Weihnachtsmarkt (late Nov-Dec): Transforms Altstadt into one of Germany's most romantic Christmas markets, traditional crafts, food, Glühwein.

 Relaxation & Wellness